eaudeweb/drupal.sidekick/README.md

 ### MailHog

-The MailHog service creates a SMTP local server to send emails and receive emails.
+**Description**: The MailHog service creates a SMTP local server to send emails and receive emails.
 It does not send real emails and therefore if it runs locally on port `25` - it avoids sending real emails when doing local mailing tests.
 All emails sent can be seen in an Webmail UI available at http://localhost:8025.

-Make sure you stop your sendmail if you decide to run it on port `25`:
+**Warning**: Make sure you stop your sendmail if you decide to run it on port `25`:

 ```bash
 systemctl stop sendmail